lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Exceptionally, clustering dendrograms showed better clusters when clustering only on k-mer content and not on abundance data (+@fig:fig3_Aznil_binning; +@fig:fig3_Azcar_1_binning).
 Finally, scaffold taxonomy was considered as an indication to support specific groupings of scaffolds.
 Scaffold taxonomy often showed discrete patterns matching the input dendrogram and binning when other binning signals were already distinctive, further solidifying CAT taxonomy as a valuable binning signal.
+Few exceptions do exist in the data, for example _A. filiculoides_ 'wild' bins 'rest4', 'rest2' and 'Polaromonas', warranting caution in using CAT taxonomy without crossreferencing with other data.
-CAT taxonomy helped considerably when other binning signals were lacking, for example, in the case of the _A. caroliniana_ '2' metagenome (+@fig:fig3_Azcar_2_binning).
+Regardless these exceptions, CAT taxonomy helped considerably when other binning signals were lacking, for example, in the case of the _A. caroliniana_ '2' metagenome (+@fig:fig3_Azcar_2_binning).
 In no case of manual metagenome binning was CAT taxonomy used as input for the clustering dendrograms in any of the Anvi'o figures.

 ![Anvi'o overview of the _A. microphylla_ metagenome assembly and binning into MAGs.
 The centre dendrogram reflects a hierarchical clustering of 184 Mbase of DNA in 17965 scaffolds.
 The clustering is based on 4-mer profiles and differential abundance in biological samples.
 In the dendrogram, each leaf is one scaffold (or split in Anvi'o).
 In circles around the dendrogram, metadata about the scaffolds is displayed.
 This metadata is, in order of inside to outside: split-parent, scaffold length, scaffold GC content (dark green), scaffold abundance in _A. microphylla_ sequencing (black), scaffold abundance in leaf cavity enriched samples (blue), scaffold abundance in whole plant samples (green).
 Then follow several coloured rings representing taxonomy determined by CAT, starting at the kingdom level down to the species level.
 The before-last red ring indicates the presence of any ribosomal RNA genes in a scaffold (drastically influencing the depth of the scaffold and, therefore, the binning process).
 The final ring indicates in which bin a scaffold was categorised.
 The corresponding bins, their size and estimated completeness are shown in +@tbl:tbl3_MAGs_azmic.](source/figures/fig3_Azmic_binning.pdf ){#fig:fig3_Azmic_binning}